-When we take it back to our steam heating systems, the boiler is our evaporator-and to some extent-our compressor.
-Its job is to add enough sensible AND latent BTUs so that the water is changed into steam (vapor).
-When the steam enters the radiator, its surface and surrounding air temperature is cooler than the vapor (steam) causing it to condense back to water (liquid).
+When we take it back to our steam heating systems, the boiler is our evaporator and, to some extent, our compressor.
+Its job is to add enough sensible and latent BTUs so that the water is changed into steam (vapor).
+When the steam enters the radiator, its surface and surrounding air temperature is cooler than the vapor (steam), causing it to condense back to water (liquid).
 In doing so, it gives off a tremendous amount of energy (BTUs) to the space.

-So how does analogy help solve or prevent steam system problems?
-Make sure the boiler is making good, DRY steam.
-When it makes wet steam, the water in its liquid state "robs" the vapor of its latent BTUs.
-When this happens, the steam is condensing in the piping network and NOT where it's needed...in the radiators!
+How does this analogy help solve or prevent steam system problems?
+Make sure the boiler is making good, dry steam; when it produces wet steam, the water in its liquid state "robs" the vapor of its latent BTUs.
+When this happens, the steam is condensing in the piping network and not where its needed... in the radiators!

-How do we make good DRY steam?
+• How do we make good dry steam?
 Make sure the new boiler is piped according to the manufacturer's installation instructions.
-Do what they say!

-A bouncing water line in the boiler can also make wet steam.
+• A bouncing water line in the boiler can also make wet steam.
 If the water is moving in the gauge glass, it's an indicator that the water in the boiler is dirty.
 It needs to be skimmed to rid the boiler of any oils and debris that cause surface tension on the water, prohibiting the steam bubbles from making their way through the surface and out to the system.

-When a boiler is undersized or underfired, it can't produce enough steam to fill all of the radiators.
+• When a boiler is under-sized or under-fired, it can't produce enough steam to fill all of the radiators.
 The condensor side of the system (the radiators) is bigger than the evaporator side (the boiler).
-It is imperative that when you replace a steam boiler, go upstairs and measure the amount of radiation in the house (apartment, school, church, etc...).
-Then size the replacement boiler to the connected load.
+It is imperative that when you replace a steam boiler, you go upstairs and measure the amount of radiation in the building then size the replacement boiler to the connected load.

-Whenever you are dealing with a steam system, it is vital that the boiler is making DRY steam.
-If it isn't, don't waste your time chasing other symptoms or complaints...ALWAYS start with DRY steam.
+Whenever you are dealing with a steam system, it is vital that the boiler is making dry steam.
+If it isn't, don't waste your time chasing other symptoms or complaints; always start with dry steam.

-If you have any questions or comments, please email me at gcarey@fiainc.com or call at 1-800-423-7187.
+If you have any questions or comments, e-mail me at gcarey@fiainc.com, call me at (800) 423-7187, or follow me on X at @Ask\Gcarey.
+ICM